 Everybody in Louisiana loves gumbo and there are so many variations.
 This gumbo is very light because it doesn't have a roux.
 It is thickened with okra and gumbo file.
 The gumbo file, which is made from ground sassafras leaves, can be found online or in specialty spice shops.

-This classic gumbo is always a favorite at Emeril's Restaurants.
+This classic gumbo is always a favorite at Emeril's restaurant.
 It's packed with flavor and great for parties or tailgating.
 Make this gumbo the night before for even more flavor.
 Just warm it up, whip up some rice and put out the hot sauce when you're ready to serve.